optimuscoprime/battlecode/README.md

   is a 'RobotPlayer.java' and a 'desc.txt', which provides notes on the properties of that RobotPlayer.
 * Each RobotPlayer you make will have to have a different package name set at the top of the file to make 'ant build' (see below) work successfully.
-I've used 'team219.<foldername>' eg my robot in folder 'sc0001' has package name 'team219.sc0001'
+Use the folder name as the package name to conform with Java packaging rules (eg a RobotPlayer in folder 'sc0001' should be in package 'sc0001'.

 ## Testing